 console.log(sumWithOctal);

-Sixth, strict mode forbids setting properties on primitive values.
-Without strict mode, setting properties is ignored (no-op), with strict mode, however, a TypeError
+Strict mode forbids setting properties on primitive values.
+Accessing a property on a primitive implicitly creates a wrapper object that's unobservable, so in sloppy mode, setting properties is ignored (no-op).
+In strict mode, a TypeError

 is thrown.